The possibility of being wrong is the price we pay for the possibility of being right.

 - Appeal to Authority

-- (1) The authority is not an expert in the field.
-(2) experts in the field disagree.
-(3) the authority was joking, drunk, or in some other way not being serious
+- 1) The authority is not an expert in the field; 2) experts in the field disagree; 3) the authority wasn't speaking in earnest; 4) or, the authority is misrepresented.

 - Style Over Substance